 Leuven, Belgium is connected to Brussels Airport by a fifteen minute train ride, and by High Speed Rail to London, Paris, Amsterdam, and the Ruhr area.

-Heart of Clojure is a conference by and for the European Clojure Community, and so we chose a location that's easily accessible from across Europe.
+Heart of Clojure is a conference by and for the European Clojure Community, As such we chose a location that's easily accessible from across Europe.

 From Brussels Airport it's only a fifteen minute train ride and a five minute walk to get to the venue.
-People from neighbouring countries we encourage to take the train.
+We encourage people from neighbouring countries to take the train.
 If you're coming from London, Paris, Amsterdam, or Cologne then you can ride comfortably up to our doorstep.

 A walkable old town to explore and enjoy.

 Leuven is a university city with a rich past and plenty of hospitality to offer.

 The historic center is largely car-free and easily navigated on foot, making it a visitor friendly destination.
 With hundreds of years of history, many local breweries and a small walkable core, it's a perfect playground for the community to mingle.

 Read all about Leuven on its Wikipedia page.

 Hal5 consists of former warehouses used by the Belgian Railways.
 Today it is a buzzing neighbourhood hub with a food court, urban gym, bakery, and coffee roastery.